Little Lost Robot

 "Little Lost Robot" is a science fiction short story by American writer Isaac Asimov.
 It was first published in the March 1947 issue of Astounding Science Fiction and reprinted in the collections I, Robot (1950), The Complete Robot (1982), Robot Dreams (1986), and Robot Visions (1990).

 "Little Lost Robot" was adapted by Leo Lehman for the 1962 ABC Weekend TV anthology television series Out of This World, which also marks the first appearance of Susan Calvin, played by Maxine Audley, in TV and movies.
 It is the only episode of this series that survives in the archives today.
 It is available on DVD in region 2 from the British Film Institute.

-Elements of "Little Lost Robot" appeared in the film I Robot (2004), an otherwise original story using Asimov's brand.
+Elements of "Little Lost Robot" appear in the film I Robot (2004), an otherwise original story using Asimov's brand.
 The story was broadcast as episode three of a five-part 15 Minute Drama radio adaptation of Asimov's stories on BBC Radio 4 in February 2017.